laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 2. If you see any SafeDisc prompts, allow them to proceed.
 3. The game should now launch and stay stable, with dgVoodoo2 handling the old graphics calls.

-Because modern Windows does not support SafeDisc at the system level, running directly from the physical disc can be unreliable.
-Using dgVoodoo2 and an ISO of your own disc is often more stable.

 ---

 ## Resolution and Fullscreen